 You need 1 person you can trust who can show you how everything in your business is connected, and which areas to prioritise first.

-What I find talking to most business owners is that these two categories are the ones that energize the most.
-They would love to be spending a lot more time in their week focused on growth and building wealth and yet as a business grows, they often find themselves spending more and more time sitting here doing lower value margin work.
+What I find talking to most business owners is that the first two categories – Black and Green – are the ones that energize them the most.
+They would love to be spending a lot more time in their week focused on growth and building wealth and yet as a business grows … they find themselves spending more and more time sitting in the Blue and the Red doing lower value margin work.

-The classic analogy is hundred dollar an hour jobs, first twenty dollars on hour jobs and yet business owners fine.
-They get pulled into these twenty dollars on hour jobs because it saves them money.
+The classic analogy is $100/hour jobs versus $20.hour jobs – the best value for most business owners’ time is more like $1,000+ per hour and yet they get pulled into these $20/hr jobs because it saves them money.
 Their focus really needs to be on how they build a business and grow more wealth for themselves.

-You get an understanding of how your time is currently split up.
-You’ve got a much better chance of managing your time to withdraw yourself from this operational short-term side of the business and invest your time much more heavily on that future growth.
+Once you get an understanding of how your time is currently being invested, you have a much better chance of managing your time to (1) withdraw yourself from this operational short-term side of the business and (2) invest your time much more heavily on that future growth.

 Want to learn more about how this can apply to your business?
 It costs nothing to chat: